Fabio-A-Sa/Y4S2-GestaoEmpresasEmpreendorismo/Project/Case1/Notes.md

 ### Amazon Go

-They eliminated cashier checkout ("take and go" policy) When you take a product from the shelf the app adds that product to a virtual shopping cart.
+They eliminated cashier checkout ("take and go" policy).
+When you take a product from the shelf the app adds that product to a virtual shopping cart.
 They had problems with this approach if more than 20 people were on the store putting and taking products from the shelves too fast.
 They solve the problem after a year and opened to the public.

 ### Unattended Convenience Stores and Unattended Shelves